 Parish life at St Mair

-Reflection for the Twenty Sixth Sunday in Ordinary Time
+Reflection for Sixth Sunday of Easter

 With grateful thanks to the St Paul Centre

 For further information go to